It Is Now Labour’s Turn to Expand the Piecemeal Privatisation of the UK’s National Health Service

 Now, his ministry is offering Alan Milburn an as-yet unspecified role.
 As statements of intent go, this one could not be clearer.

 Few individuals have done more to advance the privatisation of the UK’s health system than Milburn.
-Since serving as secretary of state for health from 1999 to 2003, the one-time communist has had a burning ambition to open the NHS to private interests as well as a financial stake in making it happen through his consultancy and lobbying firm, AM Strategy, which advises private healthcare clients.
+Since serving as secretary of state for health from 1999 to 2003, he has had a burning ambition to open the NHS to as many private interests as possible as well as a financial stake in making that happen through his consultancy and lobbying firm, AM Strategy, which advises private healthcare clients.

 During his four year-stint as health secretary, Milburn promoted NHS outsourcing, including buying NHS operations from private hospitals.
-He also wanted to encourage US health firms to expand their operations to the UK, but was ultimately thwarted in that effort by Gordon Brown.
+He also sought to encourage US health firms to expand their operations to the UK, which was ultimately thwarted (temporarily) by Gordon Brown.
 Milburn was also the first health secretary to begin applying the disastrous Private Finance Initiative (PFI) to NHS infrastructure projects.
 As I have noted previously for WOLF STREET, PFI is one of the main reasons why the NHS is so short of cash today:

 PFI, and its latest incarnation, PF2, allowed bankers and financial consultants to gorge on massively inflated interest rates and fees for run-of-the-mill infrastructure projects, while saddling taxpayers with debts they will struggle to repay.
 For over two decades.
 It was effectively “a fraud on the people”, as one of the biggest beneficiaries of PFI all but admitted a few years ago: